DecisionsDev/ruledesigner/README.md

-This repository is the home directory of IBM Operational Decision Manager for Developers, where you can find early access material for this program.
+This repository is the home directory of IBM Operational Decision Manager for Developers.

 # IBM Operational Decision Manager for Developers - Rule Designer